Matanuska-Susitna Borough

 Platting Procedures

 The Platting Division of the Planning and Land Use Department daily receives requests from land owners, real estate brokers, developers, land surveyors, engineers and others on procedures involved in subdividing land, granting easements for public access and vacations of rights-of-way and section line easements.
-This pamphlet explains the platting process and outlines the policies and procedures to accomplish the above actions.

-STEP 1 - PRE-APP CONFERENCE
+STEP 1 - PRE-APPLICATION REQUEST

 It is the responsibility of the applicant to become independently familiar with the policies, procedures and standards for approval of an application under the provision of MSB Title 43.